From degree programs and funding to student accommodation and support, here is all you need to know if you want to study

 You may also need to take an entrance exam or do an interview.

 Once you have been admitted to a program, you will have a host of formalities to complete.
 For example, you will have to complete the enrollment process, which includes confirming your place and paying your registration fees and first tuition installment.
 You will also have to pay your student union fees.
 Once this is all done, you can apply for your Austrian student visa.

 Student housing in Austria

-Austrian universities generally don’t provide student accommodation.
+Austrian universities generally don’t provide student housing.
 However, of course, they can point you in the right direction to find some.
 In general, students choose to live in private housing or independent halls of residence.

 The OeAD provides accommodation for some 12,000 students throughout Austria.
 This can be useful for international students, although you may be more comfortable in a private flat.
 Luckily, there is plenty of affordable private accommodation available, which you can either rent alone or with others.